Computer History - 2012

-The Department of Justice seizes and shuts down Megaupload and its related sites on January 19, 2012 for Copyright infringements.
+The Department of Justice seizes and shut down Megaupload and its related sites on January 19, 2012, for Copyright infringements.
 One year later, Mega or mega.co.nz was launched.

-Vine is founded by Dom Hofmann and Rus Yusupov in June 2012.
+Vine was founded by Dom Hofmann and Rus Yusupov in June 2012.

-The Community Desktop Environment for UNIX becomes free in August of 2012.
+The Community Desktop Environment for UNIX became free in August 2012.

-The space craft Curiosity lands on Mars August 5, 2012.
+The spacecraft Curiosity landed on Mars on August 5, 2012.

-Pinterest is made available to everyone August 10, 2012.
+Pinterest was made available to everyone on August 10, 2012.

-On August 25, 2012 the Voyager 1 spacecraft, which launched in 1977 enters interstellar space.
+On August 25, 2012, the Voyager 1 spacecraft, which launched in 1977 entered interstellar space.
 This feat makes it the first human spacecraft to leave our solar system or travel farther than 11 billion miles from Earth.